tommyd450/Crust-Studios-Pitch/index.md

 ## Burndown Docs
-See our [Google Doc](https://docs.google.com/spreadsheets/d/1Q-t0lMcKpKMAXSaWLTAh0Meex45qF_f0N2A07voDdn8/edit?usp=sharing) Where our slides are contained
+See our [Google Doc](https://docs.google.com/spreadsheets/d/1Q-t0lMcKpKMAXSaWLTAh0Meex45qF_f0N2A07voDdn8/edit?usp=sharing) Where our Burdown Chart data is stored